Research & Inquiry

 Real world research is a part of every Govie's experience.

-Govies work side by side with professional researchers in labs at universities, businesses, and government agencies across the state and the world - including right here on the GSSM campus.
+Govies work side by side with professional researchers at universities, businesses, and governmental agencies across the state and the world--from Germany to GSSM's campus.
+Our growing network of research partners ensures that every student has access to high-quality mentorship that meets them where they are and challenges them to grow.
 We're so serious about research, we made it a graduation requirement.

 Scroll down to learn more about GSSM's exciting research & inquiry opportunities.